 - You are not required to file annual financial reports.

 Starting a SIMPLE IRA plan is easy to do!

 Step 1: Contact a retirement plan professional or a representative of a financial institution that offers retirement plans.
 Many financial institutions will probably have a pre-approved SIMPLE IRA plan form that you can review.

 Step 2: Choosing a financial institution to maintain employees' SIMPLE IRAs is one of the most important decisions you will make, since that entity becomes a trustee to the plan.
 (Alternatively, you can decide to let employees choose the financial institution that will receive their contributions.)

 Regardless of who makes the choice, only the following institutions can be designated as trustees of SIMPLE IRA plans: banks, mutual funds, insurance companies that issue annuity contracts, and certain other financial institutions that have been approved by the IRS.
-Trustees agree to:
+Trustees work with employers and agree to: